MicrosoftDocs/entra-docs/docs/id-governance/governance-custom-alerts.md

 ## Provisioning

-**Alert an IT administrator through email when there is a spike in provisioning failures over a 24 hour period.**
+**Alert an IT administrator when there is a spike in provisioning failures over a 24 hour period.**

 <u>Query</u>